 What is your role at Integrated Care Clinic?

 I recently graduated with my doctorate degree in clinical psychology, which I am so excited about because it means I am finally done with school!
 Woo!
-My title at ICC is postdoctoral fellow which means that I am now only one step away from being licensed!
-For my clients, it means that they get two minds for the price of one since I am still being supervised!
+My title at ICC is Licensed Psychologist which means that I am now fully licensed!
 How cool!
 I see clients with various presenting concerns, though I specialize in eating disorders and self-esteem.
 I use an emotion-focused approach to help my clients get to the underlying issues that are driving their current unhelpful behaviors.
 I absolutely love helping my clients unlearn negative beliefs about themselves that are keeping them stuck and teach them that all emotions are useful, even the ones that really don’t feel that great.

 Let’s break the ice: if you had to eat one food for the rest of your life, what would it be?